nadrama-com/nadrama/README.md

 - Note that you may wish to store this in your own Git repo, if so, just symlink it to `_values`.

-- Each of these files will be embedded into the corresponding ArgoCD application so changes are not written during any ArgoCD syncs.
+- Each of these files will be embedded into the corresponding ArgoCD application so changes are not overwritten during any ArgoCD syncs.

 Render all charts to the `./_rendered` directory: